smartcontractkit/smart-contract-db/CONTRIBUTING.md

 Please follow these steps when submitting a new pull request:

 1. Fork the repo and create your branch from `main`.
 2. Make changes to resource files in `data/resources`.
+Images should be added in `/public/img/`.
 3. Ensure your resource was added successfully by running the project.
 4. Make sure your code lints.
 5. Submit the pull request!